-Well-known OCU cleric quits in protest against Dumenko’s leadership
+Well-known OCU cleric quits the structure in protest against Dumenko’s rule

 2824